Running: Active vs Passive Recovery

 What Is Active Recovery?

-Active recovery refers to easy, low-intensity movement that helps promote blood flow, reduce soreness and gently support your body’s recovery process.
+Active recovery refers to engaging in easy, low-intensity movement that helps promote increased blood flow, reduce muscle soreness and gently support your body’s natural recovery process after intense exercise.
+This type of recovery encourages healing while keeping the body moving without adding significant strain.

 Examples include: